Verteego/vds-doc/installation.rst

 - Install Virtualbox : https://www.virtualbox.org/wiki/Downloads
 - Install Vagrant    : https://www.vagrantup.com/docs/installation/
-- Go to the Vagrant directory (VDS_ROOT/vagrant) and launch Vagrant (this may take sometime as it will download a full debian image to install on Virtualbox):
+- Go to the Vagrant directory (VDS_ROOT/vagrant) and launch Vagrant (this may take some time as it will download a full Debian image to install on Virtualbox):

 ::

     cd VDS_ROOT/vagrant
     vagrant up

-- Run the Ansible playbook:
+- Run the Ansible playbook

 ::